How to keep cycling through the winter

 Take corners slowly and practise controlled braking so you can stop safely when you need to.
 Keep your brakes covered by putting your fingers over the levers at all times then squeezing both of them together gently and moving your weight more upright to keep the back wheel on the ground.

 You might need to ride further out from the kerb than usual – also known as taking the lane or primary position.
-This will make you more conspicuous to other road users and keep you out of the worst of the debris.
+This will make you more visible to other road users and keep you out of the worst of the debris.
 Making eye contact with drivers ensures they’ve seen you – this holds true at any time of year.

 In the same way that motorists should always look out for more vulnerable road users, cyclists should also watch out for pedestrians, and especially children or pets: they may not always be easy to spot in the dark and can sometimes fail to see or hear you, especially if wearing headphones or talking on mobiles.